Privacy Policy

 SecretSweep is not directed at anyone under the age of 16.
 SecretSweep does not knowingly collect personal data from children under 16.

 Material changes to this policy will be posted with at least 30 days notice before taking effect.
+SecretSweep may also use email or an in-app banner for material changes.
 For questions about changes, contact support@secretsweep.com.